dnagir/marky/doc/info/scenario-visitor.md

 Place an order
 -----------------------------------------
 On the Order form (Visitor provides enough details to **become a customer** and put an order):
 1. Contact information (Title, *First name*, *last name*, company name, *email*, phone, *password*).
 2. Work request: work type (optional - "I am not sure or custom"), *short description*, full description, *attached photo*.
 3. Do you want to add another photo? (if yes go to 2).
 4. Confirm the order.
 5. Customer goes to the Account page.
-  6. Customer receives a confirmation notification.n
+6. Customer receives a confirmation notification.